Hotel Quarantine in Sydney

 What is hotel quarantine like in Sydney?

 To be honest, it is different for everyone.
-Your experience will depend on many factors, including if you are quarantining alone, if you are quarantining with children, if you have family who can drop off care packages, if you are working or have something else to keep you busy.
+Your experience will depend on many factors, including if you are quarantining alone, if you are quarantining with children, if you have family who can drop off care packages, which hotel you stay at, if you are working or have something else to keep you busy.

 Use this time to do something you have been meaning to do for ages; catch up on Netflix shows/films, hire a treadmill and do 10,000 steps a day, organise your photos, get lots of sleep, or write a book!
 Or you could simply relax and pamper yourself.
 Either way, try to start a routine.
 For example, get up at the same time, do an online yoga class at the same time every day and Skype/Zoom call your family and friends each evening.